reinierdevalk/abtab/README.md

 To update Bash on Windows, run the Cygwin `setup` tool.

-After updating, locate the correct installation path and ensure that it is on the system `PATH` -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).
+After updating, locate the installation path (usually `/usr/local/bin/bash/`) and ensure that it is on the system `PATH` -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

 ## GNU `getopt` (macOS users only)
 The current version of `abtab` requires GNU `getopt`.
 To check your GNU `getopt` version, run